Geomarketing

 Teaching results

-The aim of the course is to acquaint students with a new field - geomarketing, which focuses on the planning and implementation of marketing activities aimed at specific customer requirements.
-The graduates will get acquainted with the characteristics of marketing in the area, customer behavior in the area and the use of geographic information system in the area.
+To introduce students to a new field - geomarketing, which is focused on planning and implementing marketing activities focused on specific customer requirements.
+Graduates will become familiar with the characteristics of geomarketing, customer spatial behavior in the territory and the use of geographic information systems.

-Knowledge: to understand the issues of geomarketing, its importance, basic and principle, to understand its issues of application in marketing management.
+Knowledge: to understand the issues of geomarketing, its meaning, essence and principles, to understand its application in marketing management.

-Competences: ability to work with information - search, select, independently analyze and synthesize with the orientation of the ability to independently apply the principles and functions of geographic information systems.
+Competencies: the ability to work with information - to search for it, select it, independently analyze and synthesize it with orientation; the ability to independently apply the principles and functions of geographic information systems.

-Skills: ability to verify and evaluate the use of theoretical approaches to the localization of business operations in the activities of business entities; ability to apply, critically evaluate the situation in the management of the assortment of the store, to propose solutions to problems of tactical and strategic level.
+Skills: the ability to verify and evaluate the use of theoretical approaches to the localization of business operations in the activities of business entities; the ability to apply, critically evaluate the situation in managing the assortment of a store, to propose solutions to problems at the tactical and strategic levels.

 Indicative content